It's winter, and I need signs of spring! These signs will have to be in my house because they sure aren't outside!

-So I cut some of the tops of the pot off.
-So it wouldn't show out of the top of the vase.
-But I left about ½ on so I would have something to grab when I had to pull these guys out to water them.
+What I did was cut some of the tops of the pot off.
+I did not want it to show out of the top of the vase.
+But I left about ½" on so I would have something to grab when I had to pull these guys out to water them.

 I love these little plants.
 I've done the same theme for my mantel a few years in a row!